-Hives may occur with angioedema, which, like hives, involves swelling.
-However, the swelling caused by angioedema is under the skin rather than on its surface.
+Hives may occur with angioedema Angioedema Angioedema is swelling of areas of tissue under the skin, sometimes affecting the face and throat.
+Angioedema can be a reaction to a drug or other substance (trigger), a hereditary disorder... read more , which, like hives, involves swelling.
+However, the swelling of angioedema is under the skin rather than on its surface.
 Sometimes angioedema affects the face, lips, throat, tongue, and airways.
 It can be life threatening if the swelling interferes with breathing.

 Hives may occur when certain chemicals are inhaled, consumed, injected, or touched.
 These chemicals can be in the environment, foods, drugs, insects, plants, or other sources.
 They are harmless in most people.
 But if people are sensitive to them, these chemicals (called triggers or allergens) can cause an allergic reaction.
 That is, the immune system overreacts to the chemicals.

-However, hives are not always part of an allergic reaction.
-For example, they may result from autoimmune disorders.
+However, most of the time, hives are not part of an allergic reaction and an allergen (the cause of the allergic reaction) cannot be identified.
+For example, they may result from autoimmune disorders Autoimmune Disorders An autoimmune disorder is a malfunction of the body's immune system that causes the body to attack its own tissues.
+What triggers autoimmune disorders is not known.
+Symptoms vary depending... read more .
 In these disorders, the immune system malfunctions, misinterpreting the body's own tissues as foreign and attacking them.
 Also, some drugs cause hives directly without triggering an allergic reaction.
-Emotional stress and some physical conditions (such as heat or light) may cause hives for reasons that are not well understood.
+Some physical stimuli (such as heat, cold, pressure, friction, or sunlight) may cause hives for reasons that are not well understood.

 Hives usually last less than 6 weeks and are classified as acute.
 If hives last more than 6 weeks, they are classified as chronic.

-Allergic reactions are often triggered by foods, particularly eggs, fish, shellfish, nuts, and fruits, or by insect stings.
+Allergic reactions are often triggered by foods, particularly eggs, fish, shellfish, nuts, and fruits; food additives; drugs; or insect bites or stings.
 Eating even a tiny amount of some foods can suddenly cause hives.
-But with other foods (such as strawberries), an allergic reaction occurs only after a large amount is eaten.
+But with other foods (such as strawberries), an allergic reaction occurs only after a larger amount is eaten.
 Many drugs, particularly antibiotics, may cause hives.
-Immediate allergic reactions may also occur when a substance comes into direct contact with the skin (such as latex), after an insect bite, or as a reaction to a substance that is inhaled into the lungs or through the nose.
+Immediate allergic reactions may also occur when a substance comes into direct contact with the skin (such as latex), after an insect bite or sting, or as a reaction to a substance that is inhaled into the lungs or through the nose.

-Nonallergic causes of hives include infections, some drugs, some physical stimuli (such as pressure or cold), some emotional stimuli (such as stress), and some food additives.
+Nonallergic causes of hives include infections, some drugs, and some physical stimuli (such as pressure or cold).

 Sometimes the cause is easily overlooked, as when people repeatedly consume a food not known to be a trigger, such as a preservative or dye in foods or penicillin in milk.
 Often, despite the best efforts, the cause remains unidentified.